alkiranet/terraform-alkira-internet-exit/README.md

 - Provide additional options for customization

 ## Example Usage
 This connector allows traffic from various clouds, sites, and users to _egress_ to the internet.
-The number of public IP addresses can be adjusted to accommodate heavier traffic flows.
-In addition, adding the **traffic_dist_attribute = "SRC_IP"** allows for traffic exiting the _CXP_ to be based on source IP address only.
+The number of public IP addresses can be adjusted to accommodate heavier traffic flows and adding **traffic_dist_attribute = "SRC_IP"** allows for traffic exiting the _CXP_ to be based on source IP address only.

 ```hcl
 module "inet_exit" {